IQE (LON:IQE) Price Target Cut to GBX 57

-IQE (LON:IQE) had its target price decreased by Barclays from GBX 70 ($0.91) to GBX 57 ($0.74) in a research report sent to investors on Monday morning, Analyst Ratings Network reports.
-Barclays currently has an equal weight rating on the stock.
+IQE (LON:IQE) had its target price cut by Barclays from GBX 70 ($0.91) to GBX 57 ($0.74) in a research report issued to clients and investors on Monday, Analyst Price Targets reports.
+The brokerage presently has an “equal weight” rating on the stock.
+Barclays‘s target price indicates a potential upside of 21.41% from the company’s current price.

-A number of other equities analysts have also commented on IQE.
-Numis Securities reiterated a buy rating and set a GBX 110 ($1.44) price target on shares of IQE in a report on Thursday, May 13th.
-Deutsche Bank Aktiengesellschaft lowered their target price on shares of IQE from GBX 100 ($1.31) to GBX 80 ($1.05) and set a buy rating for the company in a research note on Wednesday, April 14th.
-Finally, Canaccord Genuity lowered their target price on shares of IQE from GBX 65 ($0.85) to GBX 55 ($0.72) and set a hold rating for the company in a research note on Friday, May 14th.
+A number of other equities analysts have also recently weighed in on IQE.
+Numis Securities restated a “buy” rating and set a GBX 110 ($1.44) price objective on shares of IQE in a research report on Thursday, May 13th.
+Deutsche Bank Aktiengesellschaft reduced their target price on shares of IQE from GBX 100 ($1.31) to GBX 80 ($1.05) and set a “buy” rating for the company in a research report on Wednesday, April 14th.
+Finally, Canaccord Genuity reduced their target price on shares of IQE from GBX 65 ($0.85) to GBX 55 ($0.72) and set a “hold” rating for the company in a research report on Friday, May 14th.

 IQE plc develops, manufactures, and sells advanced semiconductor materials.
 The company operates in three segments: Wireless, Photonics, and CMOS++.
 It manufactures compound semiconductor wafers or epiwafers using epitaxy process; offers wireless products, including GaAs, GaN, and InP-based technologies, as well as Si and Ge-based epitaxial wafer structures; and supplies GaAs HBTs, pHEMTs, and BiFETs/BiHEMTs for use in consumer mobile handsets, connected devices, 5G network infrastructure, WiFi 6, Bluetooth, and satellite communications.